What Is An Unlawful Dividend? If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help you address your concerns.

 An unlawful or illegal dividend is a dividend declared when the company does not have sufficient profits.

-There are five ways for an unlawful dividend to happen:
+There are six ways for an unlawful dividend to happen:

 - There are insufficient profits.